 Limited information on what specific cheeses will be in each shipment

-Each shipment typically comes with a selection of three different cheeses (about a half-pound of each variety).
-For a truly decadent combo, the Monthly Cheese and Chocolate Club includes one half-pound wedge of cheese and one bar of artisanal small-batch chocolate.
-All cheese subscribers will also receive a Saxelby Cheese Knife and Saxelby Cheese Journal with the first shipment.
+Each shipment typically comes with a selection of three different kinds of cheese (about a half-pound of each variety).
+For a truly decadent combo, the Monthly Cheese and Chocolate Club includes about a total of twelve ounces of three different kinds of cheese and three bars of artisanal small-batch chocolate.

-If you have cheese preferences (eg, no blue cheese, no raw milk cheese, etc.), note that on your order and Saxelby will customize your selection.
-Prices for clubs range from $295 for a three-month subscription to $1,117 for a 12-month subscription, shipping included.
-Cheese and chocolate clubs are priced slightly lower due to smaller quantities of cheese.
+If you have cheese preferences (no blue cheese, no raw milk cheese, etc.), note that on your order and Saxelby will customize your selection.
+Prices for clubs range from $98 for a three-month subscription to $1,152 for a 12-month subscription, shipping included.

 Why We Chose It: Rogue Creamery is a stand-out for its historical creamery and award-winning blue and cheddar cheeses.
 It is also one of the few certified organic cheese subscriptions.